btkdevkh/rosa-pwa/README.md

 This is a [Next.js](https://nextjs.org) project optimized for PWA.
 It uses the library [Serwist](https://serwist.pages.dev/), please refer to the documentation for more details.
+It also uses the library [daisyUI](https://daisyui.com/) & [tailwind](https://tailwindcss.com/) for stylings, please refer to the documentation for more details.

 ## Getting Started with `Rospot PWA`

+**First and foremost**
-**First and foremost**, you will need a `.env.local` file in the root of the project.
+You will need a `.env.local` file in the root of the project.
 Please contact your teammate to provide it.

-Variables env. needed
+Variables needed in `.env.local`

 ```bash
 # Database